SenteonLLC/senteonllc.github.io/docs/endpointconfiguration.md

  *Note: Settings derived from CIS and STIGs benchmarks have aditional information provided in "Details" such as Rationale, Impact, and Default Behavior*

 <img src="../images/configurationInfoPanel.png" width="750">

-/* DELETE THIS

-### Changing Configurations
-Changing setting configurations with a configuration set can be done through multiple methods detailed under the endpoints and groups sections below.
-It is, however, worth noting that regardless of how configurations are changed and adjusted. they are always associated with groups and not with endpoints directly.
-As a result, when settings are changed on an endpoint, users will be prompted to move the endpoint into another group with a matching configuration set or create a new exception group with the intended condfiguration set.

-Configuration settings are always changed using a modify window that will display the setting as well as its preferred value and any alternate acceptable values it has.
-Any place where configurations can be edited will have access to the modify window.

-*/

 ## Endpoint/Fleet Management